-IamBinding references existing Cloud Run services and requires project and location configuration.
+IamBinding is authoritative for a given role, meaning it replaces all members for that role while preserving other roles on the service.
+It references existing Cloud Run services and requires project and location configuration.
 The examples are intentionally small.
-Combine them with your own service references and identity management.
+Combine them with your own service definitions and organizational identity management.

 Grant a role to multiple members